MSU-CSIS/telecoupling-toolbox/ArcGIS Toolbox/README.md

 ## Prerequisites
 -----------

-To install the Telecoupling Toolbox, make sure to follow all the steps specified below.
+To install the Telecoupling Toolbox for ArcGIS, make sure to follow all the steps specified below.

 * [R (3.2.0 or later)](https://www.r-project.org/)
 * ArcGIS (10.3.1 or later)